Alminhas

 Alminha built in 1824.
 All alminhas shrines follow this stonework pattern, with some style changes through the years.

 Alminhas or Nichos de Alminhas do Purgatório are a type of wayside shrine typical of Póvoa de Varzim, Portugal.
 These small shrines are mostly urban and represent souls in Purgatory.

 Alminhas are located in several streets of the city, often at crossroads.
 They are generally stonework, with a small niche protected by an iron grid that is kept by the Confraria das Almas (Souls Brotherhood), with an azulejo panel invoking the souls of Purgatory.
 Older alminhas in the city center such as Rua da Conceição-Rua Primeiro de Maio Alminha or Rua dos Ferreiros-Praça do Almada Alminha have a more elaborate niche, resembling an altarpiece.

 Traditionally, passers-by would pray and offer alms when passing one in the street.
-Candles, flowers and alms can be place in the niche.
-All the city's alminhas are well preserved and kept by the brotherhood.
+Candles, flowers and alms can be placed in the niche.
+The city's alminhas are well preserved and kept by the brotherhood.
 However, due to theft and damage of the shrines, some alminhas no longer accept alms.

 List

 Baroque Alminha in an 18th-century house.

+Alminhas e espigueiro em Vilarinho de Samardã, Vila Real.

+Alminha localizada na aldeia de Cabeça, Seia, Guarda.

+Alminhas na Serra da Ermida, Sever do Vouga, Aveiro.

 Incomplete list, with year and crossroad location: